harrysolovay/rescripts/README.md

 <hr />

 > Take control of your [create-react-app](https://github.com/facebook/create-react-app) project configurations.
-No ejecting, no custom react-scripts fork, no more limitations.
+No ejecting, no custom react-scripts fork, no limitations.

 ## Highlights